realA10001986/Time-Circuits-Display/README.md

 ## Speedometer

 The firmware supports a speedometer display connected via i2c (slave address 0x70) as part of the time travel sequence.
 Unfortunately, CircuitSetup have not yet designed such a speedometer, so you are on your own to build one for the time being.
 There are, however, various readily available LED segment displays from Adafruit and Seeed (Grove), that can be used as a basis.
-Adafruit 878, 1270 and 1922, as well as Grove 0.54" 14-segment 2 or 4 digit alphanumeric displays are supported.
+Adafruit 878, 1270 and 1922, as well as Grove 0.54" 14-segment 2- or 4-digit alphanumeric displays are supported.
 (The product numbers vary with color, the numbers here are the red ones.)

 [![Watch the video](https://img.youtube.com/vi/FRRecGxAONc/0.jpg)](https://youtu.be/FRRecGxAONc)